This post may contain affiliate links. Please read mydisclosure policy.

 Rich, creamy, perfectly baked cheesecake couldn’t be easier.
 This is a foolproof recipe for the most delicious sour cream cheesecake recipe.
 This cheesecake recipe never cracks and always looks super impressive.
 This is an easy cheesecake recipe that comes out perfect every time!

 If homemade cheesecake sounds intimidating, don’t let that stop you for one more day!

 There are just a few tricks to baking a perfect New York cheesecake recipe.
 I’m going to talk you through all of the steps.
 Yes, even the water bath.
 Trust me, it’s easy!

 This cheesecake looks impressive – professional, even.
 It has a thick, crispy, and buttery graham cracker crust, super tall sides, and a rich and creamy sour cream cheesecake filling.

 You can add any kind of cheesecake topping that you like.
 A simple fresh fruit topping is always divine with cheesecake.
 My husband loves a jammy blueberry topping with his cheesecake.
 I love fresh fruit with a citrus glaze and a ton of whipped cream!

 This is the best cheesecake recipe, and it’s never once cracked on me.
 Because it has always turned out perfectly, and because it’s beyond delicious, I come back to it over and over again.

 Equipment you’ll need

 - 9-inch springform pan (affiliate link)

-- A 9x13 pan OR a large roasting pan
+- A 9×13 pan (affiliate link) OR a large roasting pan

 - Heavy-duty aluminum foil